ryangjchandler/ryangjchandler.co.uk/source/_posts/deploying-my-jigsaw-site-april-2020.md

 As of this moment in time (3th April 2020), this site is deployed on [Netlify](https://netlify.com) and built with [Jigsaw](https://jigsaw.tighten.co) (a static site generator from the very generous and clever folks at [Tighten](https://tighten.co)).

 For me, this combination is _nearly_ perfect.
-My day job is working as a "full stack" web developer, working mostly with the [Laravel framework](https://laravel.com) so most of Jigsaw's core features like Blade templating are second nature.
+My day job is working as a "full stack" web developer, working mostly with the [Laravel framework](https://laravel.com) so most of Jigsaw's core features like Blade templates are second nature.
 I will write an article on why I chose Jigsaw soon, but that's the basis of it.

 It's not quite the perfect setup though.
 Netlify is great, like really great.
 It's got lots of handy tools and is a solid tool, but their free plan is a bit too limited on build minutes.
 For most this wouldn't be a problem, but I like to constantly improve and experiment so those build minutes would disappear very, _very_ quickly.